Hiking & Trekking in Bwindi Impenetrable Forest

 Popular Hikes in Bwindi Impenetrable Forest

 Tourists can choose to add hiking on their package when they visit Bwindi for gorilla trekking safaris.
-Alternatively, tourists who cannot afford the prices of gorilla permits can opt for nature walks/hiking through the jungles of Bwindi Impenetrable.
+Alternatively, tourists who cannot afford the prices of gorilla permits can opt for nature walks/hiking through the jungles of Bwindi Impenetrable Forest.
 With all the hiking trails, tourists can get to discover and explore the different bird species, plant/tree species, several primates species, butterfly species and several waterfalls found within the Park.
 Some of the hiking trails within this Park include;

 Kashasha River Trail